-All academies work in partnership with professionals from a range of local agencies - including County Advisory Services, Educational Psychology Services, Health and Social Care - on a needs led basis.
-Speech and Language Therapists may work with pupils in schools.
-A teaching assistant may attend these sessions to ensure programmes are followed up in the classroom.
+All academies work in partnership with professionals from a range of local agencies - including County Advisory Services, Educational Psychology Services, Health and Social Care on a needs led basis.
+Speech and Language Therapists, physiotherapists, occupational therapists, or Mental health providers may work with pupils in schools.
+A teaching assistant may attend these sessions (as appropriate) to ensure programmes are followed up in the classroom.